 Delivering to global standards

 In order to process wood, carefully extracting the natural wonder that is present in a tropical forest is not enough.
-Respect of law and regulation, compliance with legality and trade standards are key.
+Respect of laws and regulation, compliance with legality and trade agreements such as CITES are key.

 The trust in our brand allows us to contribute to the United Nations Sustainable Development Goals (SDG).
 Watch the video to see the role forests play!